 - Georgian Phone Number

-- If you become in-eligible for the Micro Business Status at any point (your gross turnover exceeds 30,000 Gel or you start hiring employees), you need to urgently submit a request and register as a Small Business in a maximum of 15 days.
-If you don’t, your Micro Business Status will be automatically canceled and you will be paying regular taxes (20% on net income) according to tax code article 79-ე and article 82 – ე.
+- If you become ineligible for the Micro Business Status at any point (i.e., because your gross turnover exceeds 30,000 GEL, or you start hiring employees), you need to urgently submit a request and register as a Small Business within a maximum of 15 days.
+If you don’t, your Micro Business Status will automatically be canceled and you will return to paying regular taxes (20% on net income) in accordance with Georgian Tax Code Articles 79 and 82.

 - If your Micro Business stops economic activities, you need to submit an annual income declaration within a maximum of 30 days.

 According to the Resolution of the Government of Georgia №415, Micro Business Status is not granted for these activities:

 - Activities that require specific licensing or permission;